 And if, along the way, you realize you don’t enjoy knitting after all, there’s no shame in finding a new hobby.
 Just make sure that it’s one that DOES make you happy.

 Speaking of happy, do you remember when you were a kid and the only worries you had were simple ones?
 Like, do I want to make mud pies in the front yard or the back yard?
 Hmmm.

 Yeah, that’s what knitting should be like.
 It should be fun!
 We know you didn’t decide to learn how to knit just to be tortured by it.

 Like Groucho Marx said, If you’re not having fun, you’re doing something wrong.

-Did you find these tips helpful?
+Did these tips help you?
 Did we inspire you to finish a project?
-Share it with us below.
-We'd love to hear from you.
+Tell us all about it!